Cajac/picoCTF-Writeups/picoCTF_2019/Forensics/m00nwalk2.md

 [sstv] ...Done!
 ```

-The resulting pictures is a bit hard to read by they contain:
+The resulting pictures is a bit hard to read but they contain:
  * Clue1: Password hidden_stegosaurus
  * Clue2: The quieter you are the more you can HEAR
  * Clue3: Alan Eliasen the Future Boy